Use Emergency-use Naloxone to Save a Life

 Make sure the person is unresponsive.
 Shake, shout, clap or pinch.
 Before injecting Naloxone, make sure you’ve done everything you can to help the person regain consciousness

 Be patient.
-An injection of naloxone won’t illicit an immediate response.
+An injection of naloxone won’t elicit an immediate response.
 The antidote can often take upwards of 3 minutes to start working.
 While waiting, continue to ventilate by providing 1 breath every 5 seconds.
 Re-evaluate after 3-5 minutes and provide an additional dose if they are still unresponsive.

 After-Injection.
 Naloxone can lead to acute withdrawal symptoms that can result in aggressive behaviour.
 Victims are also usually unaware that they have overdosed and could be confused.
 Keep calm and try to explain what has happened.